ADesprets/bluemix-labs/Lab API - Manage your APIs with API Connect/README-V10.md

 # Step 13 - Testing the quality of your API
 In this step we are going to see quickly how to use IBM API Connect Test and Monitor.
 The documentation associated with IBM API Connect Test and Monitor is available at https://ibm-apiconnect.github.io/test-and-monitor/gettingstarted.
 This tool addresses in a no code approach testing the API with a fine granularity in the test and either on demand or with scheduled testing.
-This provides capbilities to create tests that are very fined grained, in the sense that you are able to validate API (or group of API) either onDemand or on a regular schedule.
+This provides capabilities to create tests that are very fined grained, in the sense that you are able to validate API (or group of API) either onDemand or on a regular schedule.
 This then allows to display functional and performance dashboards in order to better understand how the API are behaving.
 This is not for performance testing but quality testing.
 If an error occur you can receive an email, and deep dive to understand why it failed.
 It is also a mechanism to validate that all your API are sill working if a change was performed to the platform, API, etc ...

 ## Creating a test
 There are several ways to create a test using: a call, a Postman collection, from scratch.